qqq26/Nuzu/README.md

 <br>
 It is written in C++ with portability in mind, and we actively maintain builds for Windows, Linux and Android.
 </h4>

+> [!NOTE]
+> This is an unofficial mirror fork of the original repository.

 <p align="center">
     <a href="https://dev.azure.com/yuzu-emu/yuzu/">